-Rodney's Transport Service is a transport and warehousing operations.
-The company stores dangerous goods on site as part of the operational requirements of the business.
-Additionally, loading and unloading of products also occurs on site.
-The most likely dangerous goods emergencies that may occur are as follows:
+Rodney's Transport Service is a transport and warehousing operation.
+The company stores bulk dangerous goods and waste products on site as part of the operational requirements of the business.
+Additionally, repair and maintenance of heavy vehicles is undertaken along with loading and unloading of products on site.
+The most likely environmental emergencies that may occur are as follows:

-- Chemical leak or leaching that may reach a stormwater or drain.
-The sources may include but are not limited to: - o Used batteries stored undercover in enclosed shed area (refer Section 8 for more detail) - Gas leak that may result in the release of emissions.
+- Chemical spill or leak or leaching that may reach a stormwater or drain.
+The sources may include but are not limited to: - Used batteries stored in Battery Shed (refer Section 8 for more detail) - Gas/Chemical leak that may result in the release of emissions.
 The sources may include but are not limited to: - Bottled LPG - Spills associated with recycled batteries where acid may generate hazardous fumes - Fire that may result in the release of emissions.
-The sources may include but are not limited to: - Battery shed where used batteries are stored containing residual acid (refer section 8 for more detail).
+The sources may include bur are not limited to:

+Battery shed where used batteries are stored containing residual acid (refer section 8 for more detail).